-It’s not uncommon for businesses to go through a website redesign every two to four years.
-Whatever your reason for starting this digital makeover, there is a process that should be followed—especially when considering a totally new design and development platform.
+It’s not uncommon for brands to go through a website redesign every two to four years.
+Whatever the reason for starting a digital makeover, there is a process that should be followed—especially when considering a completely new design and development platform.
 Here are five considerations, from our experience, that we recommend you take to heart:

 First off, you need to have at least one main goal for the website.
 It’s easy to put the cart before the horse when you have big plans for how the website should look.
 However, remember that redesigns are not about you; they are about your user.
 We recommend starting with research to determine current challenges in the way people use your site.
 Methods such as journey mapping, User Experience (UX) teardowns, user testing and more can help answer important questions: Can your users purchase tickets on their phones?
 Is it easy to sign up for your newsletter?
 Is important content buried in the site?
 We can find answers to these crucial questions by looking at the site's users, and we can tailor-make a website that meets and exceeds their expectations.